+The Charlotte Lozier Institute’s summary of New Mexico’s 2018 abortion report is forthcoming.
 New Mexico’s abortion statistics for 2017 were published as part of the annual selected health statistics report in January 2019.
 The report shows that abortions in the Land of Enchantment have continued to decline.
-Changes in New Mexico Abortions, 2016-2017 *Total abortions occurring in New Mexico.
-This information was provided to […]
+Changes in New Mexico Abortions, […]

 Missouri’s 2017 abortion report reveals that abortions in the state have fallen every year over the past decade.
 Since 2008, abortions performed in Missouri have dropped by 47 percent.
 Changes in Missouri Abortions, 2016-2017 *Total abortions occurring in Missouri.
 Missouri also reports abortions performed on Missouri residents both inside and outside the […]

 Alaska’s 2018 abortion report, published online in February of 2019, shows that abortions increased in the state for the first time in six years.
 Alaska is one of the first states to publish its annual abortion report every year.
 Changes in Alaska Abortions, 2017-2018 *Information on Alaska market share is not publicly available. […]

 Utah’s 2017 abortion report, published by the Utah Department of Health in January 2019, reveals that reported abortions in the Beehive State reached their lowest level in over 40 years.
 Utah has been reporting abortion data since 1974.
 Changes in Utah Abortions, 2016-2017 *The changes in total and chemical abortions reflect abortions performed on […]